JuanMMontoya/WDRL/README.md

-# Wide Deep Reinforcement Learning
+# Wide & Deep Reinforcement Learning
-Wide Deep Reinforcement Learning (WDRL) implementation in Pac-man using our new algorithm Wide Deep Q-networks (WDQN).
+Wide and Deep Reinforcement Learning (WDRL) implementation in Pac-man using our new algorithm Wide Deep Q-networks (WDQN).

 ## Concept

-Wide Deep Reinforcement Learning search to combine both the linear function (wide component) and the non-linear function approximation (deep component).
+Wide and Deep Reinforcement Learning search to combine both the linear function (wide component) and the non-linear function approximation (deep component).
 For our research, we extended the popular Deep Q-Network (DQN) algorithm by mixing the linear combination of features with the convolutional neural networks as illustrated below.
 In this way, developing the WDQN algorithm.